Surabhi-Seenivasan/EdBoard/README.md

 # Editorial Board
 Website for the Board.
-Yayy we will do it!
+Yayy we will do it
+!!